GMAT Essay Samples

 "In order to save a considerable amount of money, Rockingham's century-old town hall should be torn down and replaced by the larger and more energy-efficient building that some citizens have proposed.
 The old town hall is too small to comfortably accommodate the number of people who are employed by the town.
 In addition, it is very costly to heat the old hall in winter and cool it in summer.
 The new, larger building would be more energy efficient, costing less per square foot to heat and cool than the old hall.
 Furthermore, it would be possible to rent out some of the space in the new building, thereby generating income for the town of Rockingham."

 The editor’s concern about the size of the hall is acceptable.
 A century old town hall would surely not be sufficient enough to accommodate the growing number of people being employed.
-But just supporting some citizens’ proposal of building a new larger and more efficient hall in this regard is not so convincing.
+But just supporting some citizens’ proposal of building a new larger and more efficient hall in this regard is also not convincing.
 A town hall is a public meeting place and it should be regarded so that most of the citizens’ interests are convincingly satisfied.
 Moreover, to build a more energy efficient hall, they need not dismantle the whole old structure.
 With the advent of sophisticated technologies, there are renovations going on in different places of the world to restore and also to improve the overall efficiency in terms of building structure, and to make them energy efficient.
 Renovation can be an answer for making the Rockingham town hall more efficient.
 Moreover, renovating the already existing hall would also suffice the accommodation problems.

 The high costs incurred in heating the old hall in winter and cooling it in summer might also be due to low sophistication in technology deployed in the town hall currently.
 In order to cut down the costs in this aspect, building a new hall might not be the answer.
 Employing more sophisticated energy efficient heating and cooling techniques would help them cut down the energy costs and thus make the hall more efficient.
 It was not even mentioned how the costs per square foot to heat and cool the old hall can be reduced in the new proposed building.
-So, deploying more efficient technologies will help well than the idea of building a new hall altogether.
+So, deploying more efficient technologies will prove better than the idea of building a new hall altogether.
 Moreover, energy efficient construction plans do not come cheaper or at least they cost more than the renovation of an already existing structure characterized by the deployment of more sophisticated technologies into the site.
 This is due to the fact that many energy efficient construction technologies are still at developmental stages.

 The whole idea also brings into light the need for public vigilance.
 Cost reduction must be well planned and comprehended not by just quick decisions of getting rid of an existing core structure but must be brought about by revivals.
 Furthermore, the dismantling of an old structure would also heed to the loss of an era’s heritage.
 There are many old structures across the world that have been renovated to have all the modern sophistications with the core outlook and the aura of the buildings’ impression remaining the same.
 Hence, it is a matter of cultural interest to preserve the heritage while seeking a path that could make the existing Rockingham town hall more energy efficient with all the possible technological deployments.
-Therefore, by simple decision to construct an all new town hall would not be the best option.
+Therefore, the decision to construct an all new town hall would not be the best option.
 It must be characterized by more consultations from the public and researching all the available options in order to make the building more efficient would help the town proudly make the town hall a better place.